hackclub/outernet/README.md

 ### Workshops & Lightning Talks

-* General description from Aarya
+* General description from Arav
 * Link to workshops-and-lightning-talks

 ### The Internet